davidmoten/rtree-multi/README.md

 Serialization
 ------------------
-Serialization is not supported directly in *rtree2*.
+Serialization is not supported directly in *rtree-multi*.
 Your best bet is to serialize entries from and `RTree` as you like (just the entries) and then use bulk loading when deserializing.
 Bulk loading is performed like this:

 ```java
 // deserialize the entries from disk (for example)